 - The B&B has WIFI which is okay.
 There isn’t reliable cell service but near the Lighthouse seems to have some signal.
 But this is the type of place enjoyed “unconnected”.

-- The house has a number of fun packages to help you celebrate special occasions.
+- The house has several fun packages to help you celebrate special occasions.
 Take a look at their website for more details.

 Places to stay other than the B&B

 It is easy to experience most of the wonderful parts of Heceta Head without staying at the B&B. If you’re looking for lodging options check out my article on Yachats, Oregon.
 Searose Beach would be a great area to search on Airbnb or VRBO and there are some quirky places in and around Yachats.
 There are great camping options and, of course, Florence, Oregon also has a large variety of options.

 This bed and breakfast enjoys a solid word-of-mouth reputation, so they “fly under the radar” when it comes to hotel booking platforms and online searches.
 If you’re interested in my other favorite hidden gems like this, check out my 25 hidden Oregon and Washington Hotels article.

 Need help planning an Oregon Coast itinerary?